 Fairfield County, OH

 In Fairfield County, OH, just 33 miles of Columbus you’ll find the quaint college town of Athens, OH.
 Home to Ohio University, this small city is known for various other reasons.
 In addition, Lancaster, OH, exhibits interesting cultural centers like the Decorative Arts Center of Ohio and the Glass Museum of Ohio.
 The Lancaster Festival is also well-known for its fantastic display of music and the arts.
-Exceptional hospitality two Select Registry inns just a short drive from Lancaster: Inn & Spa at Cedar Falls and Glenlaurel, A Scottish Inn and Cottages.
+Exceptional hospitality one Select Registry property just a short drive from Lancaster: Glenlaurel, A Scottish Inn and Cottages.